AlphaSense-Engineering/privatecloud-cli/CONTRIBUTING.md

 # Contributing

-While contributions to the `privatecloud-installer` project are generally not expected, we appreciate any efforts to improve it.
-Here are some guidelines to help you get started if you wish to contribute.
+While contributions to this repository are generally not expected, AlphaSense Inc. may consider contributions that align with the project's goals and standards.
+Any potential contributors should contact AlphaSense Inc. for guidance and permission before proceeding.

+See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.

+The information below is provided for informational purposes only.
+It is not an approval for any contributions.

 ## Local Development